First off thank you for taking the time to get involved in this interview for our readers.

 Struggled most of my life, really.
 That culminated in getting fired from my job during the depths of the financial crisis (in 2009).
 I found myself below broke and unemployed at 27 years old.
 Deciding that I could no longer allow an employer to have so much control over my life, I started down the path to financial independence and retiring early (FIRE).

 I moved to Florida, got a job, and started living very frugally.
 I sold my car.
-Began investing my savings.
+I began investing my savings.
 And I also started blogging, because I thought others would be interested in what a journey from $0 to FIRE looked like for a very regular guy like myself.

 I achieved FIRE in 2016.
 That was six years after I set out toward it (in early 2010).